Padraic Colum: Later life and work

 In America, Colum took up children's writing and published a number of collections of stories for children, beginning with The King of Ireland's Son (1916).
 This book came about when Colum started translating an Irish folk tale from Gaelic because he did not want to forget the language.
 After it was published in the New York Tribune, Hungarian Illustrator Willy Pogany suggested the possibility of a book collaboration, so Colum wove the folktale into a long, epic story.Foster, John Wilson.
 Fictions of the Irish Literary Revival: A Changeling Art.
 Syracuse University Press.
 1987. pp. 279-283.
 ISBN 0-8156-2374-7 Three of his books for children were awarded retrospective citations for the Newbery Honor.
 A contract for children's literature with Macmillan Publishers made him financially secure for the rest of his life.
 Some other books he wrote are The Adventure of Odysseus (1918) and The Children of Odin (1920).
 These works are important for bringing classical literature to children.

 He contributed to Emma Goldman's Mother Earth.

 In 1922 he was commissioned to write versions of Hawaiian folklore for young people.
 This resulted in the publication of three volumes of his versions of tales from the islands.
-At the suggestion of Dr Pádraic Whyte (School of English, Trinity College Dublin) a first edition of the first volume (At the Gateways of the Day) was presented to US president Barack Obama by Taoiseach Enda Kenny on the occasion of his visit to Dublin, Ireland on 23 May 2011.
+A first edition of the first volume (At the Gateways of the Day) was presented to US president Barack Obama by Taoiseach Enda Kenny on the occasion of his visit to Dublin, Ireland on 23 May 2011.
 Colum also started writing novels.
 These include Castle Conquer (1923) and The Flying Swans (1937).
 The Colums spent the years from 1930 to 1933 living in Paris and Nice, where Padraic renewed his friendship with James Joyce and became involved in the transcription of Finnegans Wake.